TheOnesThatWereAbroad/PodcastSummarization/paper/README.md

         - BART-CNN (pretrained BART from huggingface without finetuning)
         - BART-PODCASTS (BART finetuned over the first 1024 tokens of the transcript)

-- `overview_TREC_2020`: a summary of the results of the TREC 2020 competition
+- [`overview_TREC_2020`](./overview_TREC_2020.pdf): a summary of the results of the TREC 2020 competition

     - Best models:

       |        Papers         |       Ranking       |
       | :-------------------: | :-----------------: |
       | ![](./img/papers.png) | ![](./img/rank.png) |

-- `5_udel_wang_zheng_A Two-Phase Approach for Abstractive Podcast Summarization` - selects the important sentences from the transcript in the first phase and uses the encoder-decoder network to generate the abstractive summary based on the selection
+- [`5_udel_wang_zheng_A Two-Phase Approach for Abstractive Podcast Summarization`](./papers_partecipants_TREC_2020/5_udel_wang_zheng_A Two-Phase Approach for Abstractive Podcast Summarization.pdf) - selects the important sentences from the transcript in the first phase and uses the encoder-decoder network to generate the abstractive summary based on the selection

     - Additional data preprocessing on top of the Brass Set as follows:
-        - Remove episodes with profanity language in the episode or show descriptions as [9].
+        - Remove episodes with profanity language in the episode or show descriptions.
         - Remove episodes with non-English descriptions.
-        - Remove episodes whose description is less than 10 tokens (They perform some data preprocessing for episode description, including using some rule-based methods to remove the social media link and sponsorship)
+        - Remove episodes whose description is less than 10 tokens
+        - They perform some data preprocessing for episode description, including using some rule-based methods to remove the social media link and sponsorship

-- `3_hk_uu_AbstractivePodcastSummarizationUsingBARTwithLongformerAttention`- extend  BART model by replacing the attention layers with attention mechanism used in the Longformer
+- [`3_hk_uu_AbstractivePodcastSummarizationUsingBARTwithLongformerAttention`](./papers_partecipants_TREC_2020/3_hk uu_AbstractivePodcastSummarizationUsingBARTwithLongformerAttention.pdf)- extend  BART model by replacing the attention layers with attention mechanism used in the Longformer

-- `2_UCF_Automatic Summarization of Open-Domain Podcast Episodes` : identifying important segments from the transcripts to serve as input to BART
+- [`2_UCF_Automatic Summarization of Open-Domain Podcast Episodes`](./papers_partecipants_TREC_2020/2_UCF_Automatic Summarization of Open-Domain Podcast Episodes.pdf) : identifying important segments from the transcripts to serve as input to BART

     - Preproccesing:
         - instead of rely on the **brass subset** (66,242 episodes) try to identify sentences that contain improper content and remove them from the descriptions
             - compute a *salience score* for each sentence of the description by summing over word IDF scores